 Eartheasy’s disposable picnic plates are made from biodegradable organic bamboo.
 They’re stronger than paper and better and safer for the environment than plastic.
 And more attractive too, suitable even for elegant events.
 They are free of harmful chemicals including pesticides, bleaches and dyes.
 They can be thrown away after use or tossed in a backyard compost heap where they will naturally break down in several months.
 Eartheasy also has some good options for non-toxic biodegradable picnic utensils.
 They are made from organic bamboo, are chemical-free and contain no dyes or bleaches.

 This is a great glass pitcher.
 I have it and find it a good size and I'm happy with the quality.
-The stainless steel top is a great and has two pouring options.
+The stainless steel top is a great and has two pouring options, strained and open.
 It's made of heat-resistant borosilicate glass, lead-free, lightweight, durable and suitable for cold and hot beverags.

-There are a variety of water filters from simple to elaborate that you can install in your home that will remove toxins and other impurities.
+There are a variety of water filters you can install in your home that will remove toxins and other impurities.
 For simple countertop filtering, I use activated charcoal sticks in a glass pitcher.
 Charcoal is the same material that cleanses water in many filter systems, including the popular Brita systems.
-The big advantage is there is no plastic involved .
-No plastic housing and no plastic pitchers.
+The big advantage is there is no plastic housing and no plastic pitchers.
 I like Kishu sticks.
-They look like small black logs.
 They come in a biodegradable cardboard box and you can buy several different sizes.
-Take your stick and boil it for 10 minutes, and let it dry for half an hour, before putting it in a glass pitcher and letting it sit for a few hours while it bonds with and removes chemicals that may be in your water.
-I usually get the regular size sticks as they are perfect for an average two-quart size glass pitcher such as this one. or this one..
-Other systems, like Brita, are fine but there's just no need for all that plastic.
+Take your stick and boil it for 10 minutes, and let it dry before putting it in a glass pitcher and letting it sit for a few hours while it bonds with and removes chemicals that may be in your water.
 Kishu sticks remove such metals as lead, mercury, copper, uranium, aluminum from water.
-Reboil your sticks every few weeks and replace them after about four months.
-The removed toxins will not leach back into your water from the sticks because they have bonded with the charcoal at the molecular level.
-I usually get the regular size sticks as they are perfect for an average two-quart size glass pitcher such as this one. or this one.
-Other systems, like Brita, are fine but there's just no need for all that plastic.